 In a moment of night bike-riding clarity, it hit me.
 A simple life makes me happy.
 While simplicity is relative, an understanding of what that means for me added a unique light to what my path called the future looks like.

 It all started because I felt up against this impossible task of morphing these two worlds I live in… into one.
-Maybe Houdini could pull off such a request, but surely an ocean, about a dozen country borders, and a pinch of reality was a little too much for me.
+Maybe Houdini could pull off such a request, but surely an ocean, about a dozen country borders, and a pinch of reality were a little too much for me.
 However, as often happens on my bike, out of nowhere, a bunch of mismatched puzzle pieces flooded in.

 Simplifying our lives is not easy, especially when we don’t know how they got so complicated… or, even more, when we don’t even realize they are.
 Daily life, routines, and cultural norms make things so natural that it’s hard to envision another way.
 I think it’s worth mentioning that we can be perfectly happy but still benefit from making our lives a little simpler.
-This was the interesting realization to me; I loved to the max my life in MKE, so why would I want to change it?
+This was an interesting realization to me; I loved to the max my life in MKE, so why would I want to change it?
 Well, I saw that all the things I loved could stay, just as they are, or the end result could remain the same, only tweaking a bit of the process.
 So, in my thinking about ways I can enrichen my life through a little simplicity, I’d also challenge you to think about, on your commute to work, ways you, too, could reduce a bit of the clutter.

 What are some of the things that make me so darn happy?